Emergency Medical Technician (EMT)

 This informal class will include lectures, skill labs and small group activities.
 The primary emphasis of the course is to provide a good introduction to what students often consider the difficult portions of paramedic education.
 It will focus on establishing knowledge for students who want to be well prepared for the paramedic program, or those who wish to reaffirm existing knowledge to aid in the performance of their every day duties.

-The Loyola University Medical Center Paramedic Program is an 11-month course of study based on the US DOT National EMS Education Standards (2009) and NHTSA National EMS Scope of Practice Model (2007) for Paramedic instruction.
+The Loyola University Medical Center Paramedic Academy is an 11-month course of study based on the US DOT National EMS Education Standards (2009) and NHTSA National EMS Scope of Practice Model (2007) for Paramedic instruction.
 The Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP), in conjunction with the Commission on Accreditation of Allied Health Education Programs (CAAHEP), and the Illinois Department of Public Health Division of EMS and Highway Safety, has recognized and accredited the LUMC Paramedic Program since 1995.
 The LUMC Paramedic Program is a nationally accredited program in the State of Illinois.

 This course is comprised of formal classroom instruction, a variety of clinical rotations in medical center and community hospital settings, and a comprehensive field internship.
 The LUMC Paramedic Program emphasizes that students demonstrate strong interpersonal skills, critical thinking abilities, good decision-making, and the capacity for making quick and appropriate judgments regarding patient care.